ojizero/portal/README.md

 - del (aliased as delete) `DELETE /some-uri/:id`

 It takes a [`ResourceConfig`](######resourceconfig) object as input and returns a ResourceFactory function.
 When calling the ResourceFactory, the result is an object with the list of CRUD operations (and any additional ones defined in the resource config) as function defined on it.

+The result from using the resource factory, is an object with the enabled default resource method, and any other extra ones as its keys, and each of those keys poiting to the `RouteFunction` used to execute the API call.

 ###### ResourceConfig